chx/drupal-pretty-printer/README.md

 [$printer, $stmts] = DrupalPrettyPrinter::getPrinterAndParse($code);
 ````

 This parses the code and returns the printer and the parsed statements.
-It recognizes PHP 8.2 syntax for parsing.
+It recognizes PHP 8.2 syntax for parsing
-The printer is ready for a `$printer->printFormatPreserving($stmts)` call, however this seems to only work well with
+or later with the `nikic/php-parser` v5.
+The printer is ready for a `$printer->printFormatPreserving($stmts)` call,
-nikic/php-parser v5.
-In my testing, for v4 the output was the same as with `$printer->prettyPrintFile($stmts)`.
+unlike with the standard printer, no other arguments are needed.

 Of course, a simple